-2. Your breath smells bad
+2. Bad breath

-3. You’ve developed new allergies
+3. New allergies

 Next: An increase in these could be caused by liver damage.

-5. You’ve noticed unusual bruises or bleeds
+5. Unusual bruises or bleeds

-7. Your stools are different
+7. Unusual stools

 Next: This accompanies many diseases, including liver disease.

-11. Your skin or eyes have turned yellowish
+11. Yellow skin or eyes

-12. You’re sweating a lot
+12. Excessive sweating

 Your body sweats more as a way of cooling itself down.
-If you’ve noticed you’re sweatier than usual, even when you’re not doing any exhausting activities, liver damage could be to blame.
+If you notice you’re sweatier than usual, even when you’re not doing exhausting activities, liver damage could be to blame.

 Next: This common symptom can be a sign of many ailments.

-Fatigue is associated with many other illnesses, so it isn’t always obvious you could be dealing with liver damage.
+Fatigue is associated with many other illnesses, so it isn’t always obvious you’re dealing with liver damage.
 But any kind of extreme fatigue could be a cause for concern.

 Next: In males, this could be a sign.

-It may sound odd, but erectile dysfunction can be a sign of liver disease.
-Erectile dysfunction is common in older men, but if you’re experiencing it at a fairly young age, it could be a sign of a bigger problem.
+It may sound odd, but erectile dysfunction is a sign of liver disease.
+Erectile dysfunction is common in older men, but if you encounter it at a fairly young age, there could be a bigger problem.

 Next: In 50% of cases, this happens.